 Email security can sometimes be seen as taking money out of the business, rather than tools for generating revenue.
 It’s important for CISOs to reframe this conversation.
 Data security is so important to modern clients, that intelligent email security can be a powerful selling point.

 It’s key for a modern CISO is to find solutions that engage with staff and take a proactive, rather than a reactive, approach.
 They don’t want to create friction through extra hurdles and additional clicks.
 It’s vital to have a dynamic, proactive response that ebbs and flows along with your business.
 The goal is to create a security system that works seamlessly in the background, genuinely helping people rather than overburdening them.

 This is the approach Egress take with our Intelligent Email Security platform.
-Egress Prevent uses machine learning to silently analyze the content and context of all outbound emails in order to eliminate the risk of misdirection and incorrect attachment.
+Egress Prevent uses machine learning to silently analyse the content and context of all outbound emails in order to eliminate the risk of misdirection and incorrect attachment.
 Likewise, Egress Defend does the same thing for inbound emails, flagging and blocking any sign of phishing and educating the user on the danger signs to watch out for in the future.